 In New Jersey, for example, all 21 counties within the state use 100 percent of the home’s market value as the assessed value.
 In New York, however, each municipality uses a different percentage to establish a home’s assessed value.

 In Florida, rather than using a percentage, all jurisdictions reduce the market value by a number of exemptions to calculate assessed value, which Florida refers to as a home’s “taxable value.”
 The most common Florida property tax exemption is the homestead exemption, which can reduce the assessed value of a taxpayer’s permanent residence between $25,000 and $50,000.

 How property tax rates are determined

 The property tax rates of local jurisdictions aren’t uniform, but they do use similar formulas to calculate the rates.
 Each state has a number of tax districts that establish property tax rates based on their financial needs for the year, which generally include the necessary funding to support school districts and local government offices.
 From this amount, local governments subtract the funds they expect to receive from other sources to arrive at the budget deficiency—which is the amount it needs to raise through property taxes.
 This budget deficiency is divided by the total assessed values for all homes within the jurisdiction to determine the appropriate rate of property tax to charge homeowners.

 Calculating property tax

 Once you determine your home’s assessed value and the tax rate your local government imposes, multiply your home’s assessed value by the tax rate to estimate your property tax bill for the year.
 However, in some states, the tax rate will be expressed as the amount of tax you must pay for each $1,000 of assessed value.
-This is typically referred to as a mileage rate.

 A TurboTax solution for every situation